Pakistan Womens Tour

 All the regions we’ll be traveling in are safe, secure and welcoming.

-The tour will have an absolute maximum of 10 women, and a minimum of 4.
+The tour will have an absolute maximum of 10 women, and a minimum of 3.
 I’ll chat with everyone directly before securing the spots to ensure our group is on the same page and excited about the adventure ahead.

 You’ll soon see the sharp divide that makes the North feel like an entirely different country – Gilgit Baltistan is in fact not even a constitutional province of Pakistan, but rather a territory under its administration.
-All of Gilgit Baltistan land is indigenous, and we seek to honor and respect that very important fact.
+All of Gilgit Baltistan’s land is indigenous, and we seek to honor and respect that very important fact.

 This tour also pours more money back into the Hunza community than any other – we will NOT stay at any investor-funded hotels, and as my partner (not just tour partner, but real life partner 😂) and his entire family are from Hunza, you can assure that the local community will be indirectly supported even beyond the tour activities themselves.